intelliw/hsy-api.portal/sundaya.endpoints.hse-api-02.cloud.goog/Guides/Getting Started.md

 ## Devices API

-The `/devices` path is for vendor integrations to provide data for the `/energy` API, and for vendors to monitor and control their **Energy Management Devices**.
+The `/devices` path is for vendor integrations to log energy flows, and for vendors to monitor and control their **Energy Management Devices**.

 # Overview